srcvirus/srcvirus.github.io/_pages/about.md

 ---

 ## About me
-I am a PhD Candidate at the David R. Cheriton School of Computer Science, University of Waterloo, Canada, supervised by Prof. Raouf Boutaba.
-I received my Bachelors of Engineering in Computer Science and Engineering form the Department of Computer Science and Engineering, Bangladesh University of Engineering and Technology (BUET).
-During my PhD I have worked as research intern at IBM T.J.
-Watson Research Center in USA and INRIA Nancy Grand Est in France.
-My research interests are in the ares of managing resources in softwarized and virtualized networking infrastructure.
-My research spans areas including Software-defined Networks, Network Virtualization, Network Function Virtualization, Peer-to-peer systems, among others.
+I am a PhD Candidate at the [David R. Cheriton School of Computer Science](https://cs.uwaterloo.ca){:target="_blank"}, [University of Waterloo](https://uwaterloo.ca){:target="_blank"}, Canada, supervised by [Prof. Raouf Boutaba](https://rboutaba.cs.uwaterloo.ca){:target="_blank"}.
+I grew up in Bangladesh where I also received my B.Sc. in Computer Science and Engineering degree form the [Department of Computer Science and Engineering](https://cse.buet.ac.bd/){:target="_blank"}, Bangladesh University of Engineering and Technology (BUET).
+After finishing my bachelors I worked at the same department as a Lecturer for two years before starting graduate studies.
+During my PhD I have interned at Google and IBM T.J.
+Watson Research Center in the USA, and INRIA - Nancy Grand Est in France.
+My research spans several areas of systems and networking, including network functions virtualization, network virtualization, software-defined networking, and large scale decentralized systems such as peer-to-peer networks and blockchains.

 ## Recent News
-- Nov 07, 2019: Extension of CoViNE accepted to appear in IEEE Transactions on Communications.
+- Nov 07, 2019: CoViNE's extention accepted for IEEE Transactions on Communications.
-- Oct 25, 2019: Our work on reliable slicing of 5G transport networks has been [awarded the best paper](https://cs.uwaterloo.ca/news/team-systems-and-networking-researchers-wins-best-paper){:target="_blank"} at IEEE/ACM/IFIP CNSM 2019, Halifax, Canada.
+- Oct 25, 2019: We received the [best paper award](https://cs.uwaterloo.ca/news/team-systems-and-networking-researchers-wins-best-paper){:target="_blank"} at IEEE/ACM/IFIP CNSM 2019, Halifax, Canada.
-- Sep 23, 2019: ESSO accepted to appear in IEEE Transaction on Network and Service Management - Speical Issue on Latest Developments for the Management of Softwarized Networks.
+- Sep 23, 2019: ESSO accepted for IEEE Transaction on Network and Service Management - Speical Issue on Latest Developments for the Management of Softwarized Networks.
 - Aug 03, 2019: Our work on reliable slicing of 5G transport networks been accepted for IEEE/ACM/IFIP CNSM 2019, Halifax, Canada.
 - Jul 19, 2019: Our work on low-latency EON slice provisioning has been accepted for IEEE ICNP 2019, Chicago, IL, USA.
 <!-- <li>Jul 08, 2019: SPONGE accepted for IEEE LCN 2019, Osnabrück, Germany. </li> -->